A Vision for Gabriola

 Denman Island Natural Burial Cemetery

-The natural cemetery operated by the Denman Island Memorial Society is run as a community non-profit cemetery and serves the past and present residents and landowners of Denman Island and their families.
+The natural cemetery operated by the Denman Island Memorial Society (DIMS) is run as a community non-profit cemetery and serves the past and present residents and landowners of Denman Island and their families.
 The site is located on a 1.06 ha parcel donated by the Denman Conservancy Association who continues to hold a conservation covenant on the land.
 The cemetery has been operating since 2015 and employs a part-time manager.
 It has a non-covered gathering space between two curved concrete memorial walls.
 Individual graves are not marked but individual bronze plaques, installed on the memorial walls, record every burial.
-DINBC sells whole body burial plots on a “pre-need” or “at-need” basis and they have a small scattering garden for cremated remains.
+The Denman Island Natural Burial Cemetery sells burial plots on a “pre-need” or “at-need” basis and they have a small scattering garden for cremated remains.

 The DIMS website provides information and resources on many aspects of green burial.